+2.3.
 Social media and job search

-With regards to job search and social media use, the bulk of extant literature focuses on the actions of employers during the recruitment process (see, for example [35][36]).
+With regard to job search and social media use, the bulk of extant literature focuses on the actions of employers during the recruitment process [35,36].
 From the jobseekers' perspective, it has been found that that younger people favour Facebook over LinkedIn as a source of employment information [37].
-Additionally, a global study by Adecco [38] revealed that:
+In addition, a global study by Adecco [38] revealed that the following:

-- a) 55% of jobseekers use at least one social media platform during job search; - b) LinkedIn, Facebook and Twitter are the three most popular platforms for job search; - c) LinkedIn is actively used for job search by 35% of all jobseekers (and 76% of those with a LinkedIn account); - d) Facebook is actively used for job search by 17% of all jobseekers (and 26% of those with a Facebook account) - e) Twitter is actively used for job search by 6% of jobseekers (and 24% of those with a Twitter account)

-f) Higher levels of education are associated with job search social media use.
+- 1. 55% of jobseekers use at least one social media platform during job search; - 2.
+LinkedIn, Facebook and Twitter are the three most popular platforms for job search; - 3.
+LinkedIn is actively used for job search by 35% of all jobseekers (and 76% of those with a LinkedIn account); - 4.
+Facebook is actively used for job search by 17% of all jobseekers (and 26% of those with a Facebook account); - 5.
+Twitter is actively used for job search by 6% of jobseekers (and 24% of those with a Twitter account); - 6.
+Higher levels of education are associated with job search social media use.

-Career research, social media, and research questions
+2.4.
+Career research, social media and research questions

-In an experimental study, career researchers found that undergraduate university students are able to source employment opportunities on networking sites when tasked with incorporating social media into job searches as part of a six week internship scheme [39].
+In an experimental study, career researchers found that undergraduate university students are able to source employment opportunities on networking sites when tasked with incorporating social media into job searches as part of a 6-week internship scheme [39].
 However, some participants intimated that they had not previously considered using social media for non-recreational purposes.
 Other than this example, it has been recognised that there is a lack of networking research in relation to employability [4] despite a need to develop a digitally literate workforce [40].
 This provides further justification for the research presented here.
 As demonstrated throughout this section, although there are many existing studies of networks and user trends on social media, few address the subject of job search in any real depth.
-The empirical study detailed below sought to address this by answering the following questions:
+The empirical study detailed below sought to address this by answering the following research questions (RQs):

-- (1) What is the role of social media in job search? - (2) What factors influence social media use during job search? - (3) What impact does social media use have on job search outcomes?
+- RQ1.
+What is the role of social media in job search? - RQ2.
+What factors influence social media use during job search? - RQ3.
+What impact does social media use have on job search outcomes?

-Method
+3. Method

+3.1.
 Theoretical framework

-The research design for the study discussed in this paper is underpinned by Wilson's information seeking behaviour model [41] (see Figure 1).
-The model comprises the following components: (1) context of information need; (2) barriers to information seeking; and (3) information-seeking behaviour.
-According to it can be used to stimulate thinking "about the kinds of elements that a more complete model ought to include" [41].
-Given the lack of extant research on social media use for job search, from the outset of the study reported in this paper it was considered that the simplicity of this model would help to create a firm base of knowledge on the subject, and that this could be expanded in future studies.
+The research design for the study discussed in this article is underpinned by Wilson's information seeking behaviour model [41] (see Figure 1).
+The model comprises the following components: (1) context of information need, (2) barriers to information seeking and (3) information seeking behaviour.
+According to Wilson, it can be used to stimulate thinking 'about the kinds of elements that a more complete model ought to include' [41].
+Given the lack of extant research on social